Tooth Pain Relief: Home Remedies, Causes, and When to See a Dentist

 Gum disease is a painful gum tissue infection that supports teeth.
 It results from the buildup of plaque, which can deteriorate the gums and eventually lead to tooth loss if left untreated.

 Gum infection can cause tooth pain, especially when eating or brushing.
-Regular dental cleanings and proper dental hygiene can help prevent gum disease.
+Regular teeth cleanings and proper oral hygiene can help prevent gum disease.

 Tooth Sensitivity